 What are your credentials and experience?
-I am a licensed psychotherapist and LCSW in both Pennsylvania and New York.
+I am a licensed psychotherapist and LCSW in both New York and Pennsylvania.
 Having received my Master's Degree in Clinical Social Work from New York University, I have provided therapy and support services in private practice, schools, mental health clinics, and non-profit agencies serving families.
 I also have experience supervising and training other therapists and graduate-level interns in clinical social work.

 Post-Graduate Professional Development/Training:

-- Attachment, Self-Regulation and Competency (ARC) Treatment for Children and Adolescents
+Attachment, Self-Regulation and Competency (ARC) Treatment: for youth and families with complex trauma

 So, you work with trauma; how exactly can you help?
 I can help you in your healing process by working with you to recover your sense of well-being.
 Maybe you're having trouble managing emotional or physical reactions while trying to make sense of your past experiences.
 These are normal and expected after experiencing trauma.
 In our work, you will learn:

-What if I want to learn the above-mentioned skills but I haven't experienced that type of trauma?
+What if I want to learn the above-mentioned skills but I haven't experienced a specific traumatic event?
 We have all had profound and affecting experiences from which we need to heal.
 I recognize that you are a unique individual, and I will treat you with that respect by helping you learn the skills that make sense in your own life.
 Together, we will find useful and effective solutions for you.

 Session Information: The initial consultation is 60 minutes, and is an important step in deciding if we are the best match for therapy.
 We can speak briefly over the phone before you come in, but I believe that it's most helpful to sit in a room together so you may determine your comfort level.
 I offer 50 minute individual sessions.
 Sessions are usually on a weekly basis.